Tourism

 Ancoats

-Bolton Museum, Aquarium, and Archive
+Bolton Museum, Aquarium, And Archive

 The museum’s innovative native history gallery is amazing.
-The innovative shows explain the tale of Bolton and specific attention is the tale of Samuel-Crompton, who designed the Spinning Mule, a discovery that subsidized to the critical development of Lancashire’s (and Manchester’s) well-known cotton-based manufacturing industry.
+The innovative shows explain the tale of Bolton, and specific attention is the tale of Samuel-Crompton, who designed the Spinning Mule, a discovery that subsidized the critical development of Lancashire’s (and Manchester’s) well-known cotton-based manufacturing industry.
 The exhibition demonstrates the outcome the mule had on textile manufacturing in Bolton and elsewhere.

-Castle field
+Castle Field

 People’s History Museum